Key messages

-Body Mass Index or BMI is calculated by your weight to height ratio and is a practical estimation, used by health professionals, of weight range.
+Body mass index (BMI) is calculated by your weight to height ratio and is a practical estimation, used by health professionals, of weight range.
+It is measured in kg/m2.

 Diabetes